gregorplop/ocrJob/README.md

 ## Notes for users
 * If you experience erratic behavior, try turning off your anti-virus application.
 Also make sure this application runs on a relatively fast workstation.
+* Cancelling a running job will terminate the batch run on the following file.
+It will also remove all newly created files.
+If you opted for replacing the original files, they will not be reverted to their initial content.
+* On the Job Progress list:
+    * Double-clicking on a file name cell, will open the file using the default viewer
+    * Double-clicking on a folder name cell, will open the folder using the OS file manager (eg Windows Explorer)
+    * Double-clicking on an Outcome cell, will show the numeric error code.
 ## Notes for developers
 * If you need to implement the batch engine functionality in a console/service application, you will find everything you need in the ocrJob module.